Skip to main content

 Displaying applied discounts by line item

 In the sample templates, discounts are shown totalized.
 If you need to show discounts broken down by line item, you'll need to access the {{ item.discount_rate }} variable and modify the loop that renders the line items.
+You can also show the gross amount (subtotal - discount) per line item with the {{ item.gross_amount }} variable.

-In the loop for the invoice's line items, add the {{item.discount_rate}} variable to the table and change it to 5 columns.
+In the table's head, add a description (in the example, {{labels.subtotal}}).
+Then in the loop for the invoice's line items, add the {{item.discount_rate}} variable to the table, and if you want, the {{item.gross_amount | money}} too:

 <tr>